joshgerdes/jekyll-uno/_posts/2021-12-13-capturing-virtual-machine-images-and-snapshots-in-azure-using-wvdadmin.md

 * Virtual Machine _(to be used as your master image)_
 * Of course - WVDAdmin

-You can download WVDAdmin from the following page:  [Azure Windows Virtual Desktop administration with WVDAdmin](https://blog.itprocloud.de/Windows-Virtual-Desktop-Admin/ " Azure Windows Virtual Desktop administration with WVDAdmin").
+You can download WVDAdmin from the following page:  [Azure Windows Virtual Desktop administration with WVDAdmin](https://blog.itprocloud.de/Windows-Virtual-Desktop-Admin/ " Azure Windows Virtual Desktop administration with WVDAdmin"){:target="_blank"}.

-Also, make sure you have set up a [service principal ](https://blog.itprocloud.de/Windows-Virtual-Desktop-Admin/#service-principal-functional-account "Service principal (functional account) Link")with the appropriate rights to the Resource Groups that holds your Virtual Machine.
+Also, make sure you have set up a [service principal ](https://blog.itprocloud.de/Windows-Virtual-Desktop-Admin/#service-principal-functional-account "Service principal (functional account) Link"){:target="_blank"} with the appropriate rights to the Resource Groups that holds your Virtual Machine.

 Before proceeding ahead, **_make sure you have a virtual machine backup!_**